 2) By Marks buys a one-year German government bond (called a bund) for \$400.
 He receives

 principal and interest totaling \$436 one year later.
 During the year the CPI rose from 150 to 162

 The nominal interest rate on the bond was, and the real interest rate was

 A) 9%; 1%

 B) 9%; -1%

 C) 36%; 24%

 D) 36%; 12%

 Answer: A

 Diff: 2

 Topic: Section: 2.5

 Question Status: Previous Edition

 3) The expected real interest rate (r) is equal to

 A) nominal interest rate minus inflation rate.

 B) nominal interest rate minus expected inflation rate.

 C) expected nominal interest rate minus inflation rate.

 D) nominal interest rate plus expected inflation rate.

 Answer: B

 Diff: 1

 Topic: Section: 2.5

 Question Status: Previous Edition

 4) In 2008, inflation exceeded expected inflation.
-In 2009, expected inflation exceeded inflation.
-Therefore the real interest rate was than the expected real interest rate in 2008 and the real interest rate was than the expected real interest rate in 2009.
+In 2009, expected inflation exceeded inflation

+Therefore the real interest rate was than the expected real interest rate in 2008 and the

+real interest rate was than the expected real interest rate in 2009.

 A) less; less

 B) less; greater

 C) greater; less

 D) greater; greater

 Answer: B

 Diff: 2

 Topic: Section: 2.5

 Question Status: Previous Edition

+5) In 2008, avacated inflation avacaded inflation.
+In 2000, inflation avacaded avacated inflation

 5) In 2008, expected inflation exceeded inflation.
 In 2009, inflation exceeded expected inflation.
+Therefore the real interest rate was an at the expected real interest rate in 2008, and the

 Therefore the real interest rate was than the expected real interest rate in 2008 and the

 real interest rate was than the expected real interest rate in 2009.

 A) less; less

 B) less; greater

 C) greater; less

 D) greater; greater

 Answer: C

 Diff: 2

-Topic: Section: 2.5 Question Status: Previous Edition
+Topic: Section: 2.5

+Ouestion Status: Previous Edition
-QUESTION STATUS.
-FICTIONS EQUATION